All Episodes

 We want our constitutional protection.

-But when it comes to investigating terrorism and to make our country secure, we want we want the government to be able to have some powers to be able to go out and get these things.
+But when it comes to investigating terrorism and to make our country secure, we want the government to be able to have some powers to be able to go out and get these things.

 We've got that.